-Cyber liability insurance can significantly impact a small business’s ability to navigate and survive these attacks.
+Cyber insurance can significantly impact a small business’s ability to navigate and survive these attacks.
 However, due to an increase in cyber incidents, cyber insurance coverage is rapidly evolving and has become difficult to obtain.

-Cybercrime Aimed at Small Business
+Cyberattacks Aimed at Small Business

 In addition to the increasing need for network security, business leaders are searching for cyber insurance policies to help prevent and respond to a cyberattack.

-Growing Challenges of Cyber Insurance
+Challenges of Cyber Insurance

 “Pricing for small business cyber insurance has gone up between 10% and 40% annually in the last 24 months,” says Mike McBride, chief executive officer of Mason-McBride.
 And pricing isn’t the only obstacle.
 “More small businesses on a percentage basis are being declined for coverage due to tighter underwriting and compliance requirements,” Mr. McBride said.

-Tightening Cyber Coverage Protocols
+Tightening Coverage Protocols